 The Adobe Pro Bono Initiative mobilizes the talent of our employees in projects that advance the efficiency and reach of mission-based organizations.
 Adobe employees lend their technology, design, marketing and other expertise to address critical social issues while developing their expertise and leadership skills in a new environment.

 Employees receive a $250 charitable grant for every 10 hours they volunteer for the project up to $10,000.
 They also receive recognition from their manager once the project is complete.
-In 2016:

 - 100% of volunteers reported that they would recommend the program to colleagues.
 Volunteers reported improving an average of 5 professional skills through their experience volunteering on a Pro Bono project.